 Gesher Galicia’s longer-term operation to identify 577 Jewish record books of unknown origin housed in the Przemyśl State Archive in Poland was launched on October 30, 2019.
 With the approval of the Polish State Archives the project is being managed by Gesher Galicia’s “Przemyśl Identification Project” secretariat in Poland, under the coordination of Piotr Gumola, and in cooperation with the Przemyśl State Archive.

-Involved are index books of vital records (births, deaths, marriages), including some index books of unspecified type, as well as a few books of community records.
-While the dates and most of the record types pertaining to each register are known, information is lacking as to their geographic origin.
+The project is concerned with index books of vital records (births, deaths, marriages), including some index books of unspecified type, as well as with a few books of community records.
+While the dates and most of the record types relating to each book are known, information is lacking as to their geographic origin.
 Most of the books, though, are presumed to be from towns in the former Galicia.
-Identifying the source of each of book should lead to interesting genealogical discoveries for Galician researchers.
+Identifying the source of each of book has already led to some interesting genealogical discoveries for Galician researchers.

 Gesher Galicia members have an exclusive opportunity to participate in the identification process and to advance the knowledge of the genealogical community.
-If you are not a member of Gesher Galicia and wish to take part in the Przemyśl Identification Project, you are very welcome to join, using this link.
+Members are therefore welcome to contact the Project Secretariat, at: firstname.lastname@example.org.
+If you are not a member and wish to take part in the Przemyśl Identification Project, you are very welcome to join Gesher Galicia, using this link.